njerimwangi-rgb/product-landing-page/README.md

 Product Landing Page

-You can find thi project in the following URL:
+You can find this project in the following URL:

 https://njerimwangi-rgb.github.io/product-landing-page/